 The following documents, which have been filed with the securities commission or similar authority in the provinces of Alberta, British Columbia, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador are specifically incorporated by reference in, and form an integral part of, this AIF:

-1. the material change report of the Corporation dated March 28, 2024 relating to the Corporation entering into the Tevir Subscription Agreement announcing a series of proposed corporate transactions as part of the Tevir Transaction, as well as announcing the proposed Fortress Transaction (the "March 2024 MCR").
+1. The business acquisition report of the Corporation dated March 13, 2025 relating to the completion of the Fortress Transaction (the "March 2025 BAR").

 CORPORATE STRUCTURE

 Name, Address and Incorporation